-Non-financial assets, interest in subsidiaries, joint ventures and associates
+i.
+Non-financial assets, interest in subsidiaries, joint ventures and associates ii.
+Financial assets and contract assets

 An impairment loss is recognised for the amount by which the carrying amount of the asset exceeds its recoverable amount and is charged to the profit or loss.
 The recoverable amount is the higher of an asset's fair value less costs to sell and value in use.